Basic list comprehension

 print(even_square_dict)

-Set comprehensions are similar to list comprehensions, but use braces.
-They are used to create sets, which are collections of unique elements that provide an efficient way to manage and process data without duplicates.
+Set comprehensions are similar to list comprehensions but use braces.
+They create sets, which are collections of unique elements that provide an efficient way to handle data without duplicates.

 # Set comprehension